ChrstphrHll/npc_gen/students/Aurikallos Biafyndar.md

 year: 5
 guild: Elkenval
 partyID: 20
+tags:
+- Gnome
+- Monk
+- Protection
+- 5th
+- Elkenval
 ---
 # Aurikallos Biafyndar
 ---
 ### Description
 - 5th year Gnome Monk in Elkenval
-- straight turquoise hair that's put up in a large bun, Brown eyes, and Pale skin
+- straight turquoise hair that's put up in a large bun, Gray eyes, and Pale skin
 - Is Placid and Repugnant, and has Righteous as their ideal

 ### Organizations